-My birth name is, Dawn Thomas, however in March, 1997, I legally had my name changed to, Constant Change.
+In 1997, I legally had my name changed to, Constant Change.
 I did this for a few reasons that I would like to share with you.

 Dawn Thomas - 1981

-After this song was written, and in 1993, with the help of Carla Berkowitz Ondrasik, I was signed to Elektra Records and recorded a pop album for them.
+With the help of Carla Berkowitz Ondrasik, I was signed to Elektra Records and recorded a pop album for them.
 It was a $500,000 dollar project and a major deal at the time.

 Once the record was completed however, no one seemed to like the new expensive recordings as much as they did the original demos.
 For reasons still not entirely clear to me, Bob Krasnow, the then record label exec, dropped me from the label, and decided to not release the album.
 This was devastating for me.
 At that time, I was living in L.A, and felt somewhat adrift and very alone.
 I decided to return to Nashville.